 As clearly indicated by the $4.7 billion in new widebody engine deals announced at the Paris air show, Rolls-Royce continues to bank heavily on the higher-value big-engine market.
 With around half of this newly signed business tied up in aftermarket support and sales of existing products, the company is stepping up its wide-ranging campaign to plow back technology from the latest-generation large turbofans into the rest of the in-service Trent family.
 What began as a relatively ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Rolls-Royceâ€™s Trent Family Upgrade Focuses On Fuel Burn".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Rolls-Royceâ€™s Trent Family Upgrade Focuses On Fuel Burn".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.